firsttimeprogramming/my_resume_latex_template/README.md

 # my_resume_latex_template
-## the following is my resume template used to create my resume
+## the following is my resume template use latex to create my resume